02 Apr Winning BIG after Losing BIG! With Brian Scudamore

 Mitch Matthews: You mentioned it in your painted picture vision of you’re going to get on Oprah.
 I love this story in the book of how you tasked somebody with that.
 Just tell us a little bit of that story ’cause I’m sure … Again you had another example where you put it out there probably seemed audacious to some, crazy to others.
 But if you really believed it and made it happen … Just give us that quick story.
 I just love that story.

-Brian Scudamore: A fellow named Tyler Wright, great friend who we hired as our first PR hirer.
+Brian Scudamore: A fellow named Tyler Wright, a great friend who we hired as our first PR hirer.
 Zero PR pitching experience.
 He had a ton of energy and a ton of focus and enthusiasm.
 He used to sit below this can you imagine wall we had where we said, can you imagine, with cool things on that wall that we want to do accomplish, being featured on the Oprah Winfrey show?
 He’s looking at it.
 Looking at it.
 You could just tell there was something setting into his brain where he’s, I’m going to make that happen.
 He would pitch on a regular basis through email, through phone calls.
 He would be creative.
 One day he stands up in the office and he goes, I did it.
 We got it.
 You’re just wondering why is this guy going nuts?
 He pitched successfully and landed it.

-Brian Scudamore: He was so determined he would do crazy things like put on a blue wig just to get in a crazy spirit of energy of I’m gonna make this thing happen.
+Brian Scudamore: He was so determined he would do crazy things like put on a blue wig just to get in a crazy spirit of the energy of I’m gonna make this thing happen.
 What I love about that story is we took someone with zero experience, gave him one of our biggest goals because he had the belief.
 His belief was much more important than my ability to execute because I don’t know if I would have stuck with the goal and executed as hard as it took to make it happen as Tyler did.

 Mitch Matthews: I love that.
 I love too that it wasn’t easy.
 He said it’s not two weeks from now, it’s not two months from now.
 It’s tomorrow.
 You guys made it happen, which is fantastic.